wp-plugins/lastfm-for-artists/readme.txt

 Do your server run php5?
 We need the "DOM" section of your phpinfo() show "enabled"-values.

-= There's an error message like "ERROR: domdocument::domdocument() expects 2 parameter to be long" = Disable the "domxml" extension of your php installation. "domxml" is a legacy extension introduced for php4 which lacks cool dom-functions.
+= There's an error message like "ERROR: domdocument::domdocument() expects 2 parameter to be long" = Disable the `domxml´ extension of your php installation. `domxml` is a legacy extension introduced for php4 which lacks cool dom-functions.
 But in php5 they are built in and - guess what - **incompatible** with the old extension.
-Se we rely on the new bright and shiny built-in functions.
+So we rely on the new bright and shiny built-in functions.

 == Other Notes ==